snowdriftcoop/snowdrift/SETUP_VAGRANT.md

 To log into the site, use the built-in system with
 user: `admin` pass: `admin`

-To stop the site, hit the ENTER key (sometimes takes a few repeats).
+To stop the site, hit the Enter key

 To then quit vagrant, run: